Pope Pius XII and the Holocaust: The Deputy

-In 1963, Rolf Hochhuth's controversial drama Der Stellvertreter.
-Ein christliches Trauerspiel (The Deputy, a Christian tragedy, released in English in 1964) portrayed Pope Pius XII as a hypocrite who remained silent about the Holocaust.
-Books such as Dr. Joseph Lichten's A Question of Judgment (1963), written in response to The Deputy, defended Pius XII's actions during the war.
+In 1963, Rolf Hochhuth's drama Der Stellvertreter.
+Ein christliches Trauerspiel (The Deputy, a Christian tragedy, released in English in 1964) portrayed Pius XII as a hypocrite who remained silent about the Holocaust.
+Books such as Dr. Joseph Lichten's A Question of Judgment (1963), written in response to The Deputy, defended Pius's actions during the war.
 Lichten labelled any criticism of the pope's actions during World War II as "a stupefying paradox" and said, "no one who reads the record of Pius XII's actions on behalf of Jews can subscribe to Hochhuth's accusation".
-Critical scholarly works like Guenter Lewy's The Catholic Church and Nazi Germany (1964) also followed the publication of The Deputy.
+Scholarly works like Guenter Lewy's The Catholic Church and Nazi Germany (1964) also followed the publication of The Deputy.
 Lewy's conclusion was that "the Pope and his advisers—influenced by the long tradition of moderate anti-Semitism so widely accepted in Vatican circles—did not view the plight of the Jews with a real sense of urgency and moral outrage.
 For this assertion no documentation is possible, but it is a conclusion difficult to avoid."
 Carlo Falconi (1967) described Hochhuth's depiction as crude and inaccurate, but he does not accept the explanations put forward by apologists of Pius regarding his alleged silence.
 In particular he rejects the defence of not making things worse by public denunciation since no fate could have been worse than what the Jews were undergoing and that on the one occasion when bishops did speak out against the euthanasia of disabled people the Nazis backed down.
-He also rejected the defence that the Pope did not know of what was happening since in his opinion this is directly contradicted by instances in which Pius did make diplomatic interventions.
+He also rejected the defence that the Pope did not know what was happening since in his opinion this is directly contradicted by instances in which Pius did make diplomatic interventions.
 In 2002 the play was adapted into the film Amen.

-An article on Jesuit Vatican journal La Civiltà Cattolica in March 2009 indicated that the accusations that Hochhuth's play made widely known originated not among Jews but in the Communist bloc.
-It was Moscow Radio, on 2 June 1945, that first direct against Pius XII the accusation of refusing to speak out against the exterminations in Nazi concentration camps.
+An article on Jesuit Vatican journal La Civiltà Cattolica in March 2009 stated that the accusations that Hochhuth's play made widely known originated not among Jews but in the Communist bloc.
+It was Moscow Radio, on 2 June 1945, that first direct against Pius the accusation of refusing to speak out against the exterminations in Nazi concentration camps.
 It was also the first to call him "Hitler's Pope".
 The same journal during the pontificate of Pius was still accusing the Jews of being "Christ killers" and of indulging in ritual murder as late as 1942.

-Defector and former Securitate General Ion Mihai Pacepa has stated that the play of Hochhuth and numerous publications attacking Pius XII as allegedly having been a Nazi sympathizer were fabrications from the KGB and Eastern bloc Marxist secret services leading a campaign to discredit the moral authority of the Church and Christianity in the West.
+Defector and former Securitate General Ion Mihai Pacepa has stated that the play of Hochhuth and numerous publications attacking Pius as allegedly having been a Nazi sympathizer were fabrications from the KGB and Eastern bloc Marxist secret services leading a campaign to discredit the moral authority of the Church and Christianity in the West.
 Pacepa also claims that he was involved in contacting East bloc agents close to the Vatican in order to fabricate the story to be used for the attack against the wartime pope.